Two angles are Complementary when they

 A related idea is Supplementary Angles - those add up to 180°

-How can you remember which is which?
+How to remember which is which?
 Easy!
 Think:

 - "C" of Complementary stands for "Corner" (a Right Angle), and